isakfiks/PhishGuard/README.md

 # PhishGuard
-Protects you against phishing in real-time, with the help of AI!
+A lightweight browser extension that protects you against phishing in real-time, with the help of AI!